DIY automatic transfer switch

 Published .

-Inspired by their stories, I started creating an uninterruptible power supply that is straightforward, cost-effective, replicable, and customizable to individual requirements.
-Once it's finished, the design will be shared, along with the automatic transfer switch.
+Inspired by their stories, I created an uninterruptible power supply that is straightforward, cost-effective, easy to build, and customizable to individual requirements.
+Once the article's finished, it will be published here.